jeffmer/step-count/README.md

 ## Graphs

 With `gnuplot` installed you can run `gnuplot -p gnuplot.plot` to plot graphs of acceleration vs step count/theshold data for debugging.

+To compile, run and display the most recent graphs, you can do `pkill gnuplot;make clean;make && ./main && gnuplot -p gnuplot.plot`